 Mental HealthGlenholme offers assistance to adults suffering from mental health issues, including learning disabilities, complex needs, forensic histories, and addictions.
 We acknowledge that such challenges are frequently linked with additional diagnoses and, as a result, we have expertise in providing genuinely person-centred support that bridges conventional medical barriers, thereby increasing the likelihood of recovery.

 MENTAL HEALTH AND SUBSTANCE MISUSE

-As part of recovery we make sure that those we support at Glenholme have access to our Community Builder Function which includes external vocational placements, college classes, leisure activities, support groups and networks.
+As part of our recovery programme, we ensure that our residents have access to our Community Builder Function.
+This function provides access to external vocational placements, college classes, leisure activities, support groups, and networks.

 MENTAL HEALTH AND COMPLEX NEEDS

-They have supported access to local services and access to additional therapeutic services such as aromatherapy, music therapy.
-As part of recovery we make sure that those we support at Oakdene have access to our Community Builder Function which includes external vocational placements, college classes, leisure activities, support groups and networks.
+We offer supported access to local services and additional therapeutic services such as aromatherapy and music therapy.
+As part of our recovery programme, we ensure that our residents have access to our Community Builder Function.
+This function provides access to external vocational placements, college classes, leisure activities, support groups, and networks.